Chapter 1:

 “You couldn’t even – with a gun to your head – name one that plays similarly to our assignment.”

-“Correct, and neither can they – or any wielder, for that matter; can’t poke holes in our story without a needle.
+“Correct, and neither can they – or any wielder, for that matter.
+Can’t poke holes in our story without a needle.
 Ergo, the perfect excuse to discuss this sort of stuff in public.”

-At the road’s blurry end, a faded grey box on wheels was taking advantage of that fact at every opportunity.
+At the road’s blurry end, a faded grey box on wheels was taking advantage of the fact at every opportunity.
 Kira leaned over the railing, Arata’s lively chatter slipping into the background.
 Her eyes narrowed.

 It was the right make, the right model, passing through the right part of Shinjuku at approximately the right time, desperate turn signal allowing other drivers a quarter second of warning.
-Fitting, as only the truly cracked would use a van brimming with modern comforts to transport so arcane an artifact.
-Nervous warmth bloomed in her belly.
-Dropping her gaze to the license plate as the van pulled around a delivery truck, one hand flew to her forehead in mock salute.
+Fitting, as only the truly cracked would use a van brimming with modern comforts to transport what they were after.
+Arcane powers were predisposed to pulling apart gifts of the modern age with presence alone: wielders, wands, thief stones, the artifact so desired by the Don of Dragons and his Pride.

 In the crowds, weapons of innocuous design were clenched in preparation.
 Arata slung the backpack and tightened its straps.